decisionmechanics/essential-robot-framework/notes/index.md

 - Open and review the `parameterised-search.robot` solution
 - Refactor it to use test setup/teardown
 - Open Bing in the setup
-- Pause before closing the browser in the setup
+- Pause before closing the browser in the teardown
 - Solution is in `setup-teardown-with-bing.robot`

 ### Variables